Skip to main content

 For women, particularly those navigating the perimenopausal and postmenopausal transitions, hormonal protocols are tailored to their specific needs.
 This may involve low-dose Testosterone Cypionate to address symptoms like low libido, fatigue, and cognitive changes.
 Progesterone is often included, especially for women who have a uterus, to provide endometrial protection and offer benefits for sleep and mood.

 The goal is to re-establish the hormonal balance that protects the cardiovascular system.
-Estrogen, in particular, is a key regulator of in women.
+Estrogen, in particular, is a key regulator of vascular health in women.
 It enhances nitric oxide production, improves cholesterol profiles, and has direct beneficial effects on the flexibility of blood vessels.
 The choice of delivery method is important; transdermal (through the skin) applications are often preferred as they bypass the liver’s first-pass metabolism, which may reduce the risk of clotting events associated with oral estrogens.

 Synergy in Action How Lifestyle Amplifies Hormonal Effects